-- Geisinger MyCode® Community Health Initiative.
-Samples of genetic material from patients are sequenced and the data combined with each participant's medical record to allow Geisinger researchers and research partners to investigate new approaches to prevention, diagnosis and treatment of chronic disease.
+Anyone can participate in the Geisinger MyCode® Community Health Initiative.
+In this study, samples of genetic material from patients are sequenced and the data is combined with each participant's medical record to allow our researchers and research partners to investigate new approaches to prevention, diagnosis and treatment of chronic disease.

 Other research studies may contact you by letter, phone or email and ask you to participate.

 For all research studies, you can ask as many questions as you need.
 And if for any reason you decide you no longer want to participate, you can stop whenever you want.